hesamafshar/StockSentimentAnalysis/README.md

 ### 📰 Financial News

-The news articles were manually scraped from **[EghtesadOnline](https://www.eghtesadonline.com/)** — a Persian-language financial news agency — over the Persian calendar years **1400 to 1403**.
-News was categorized based on the original section of the website:
+News articles were scraped from **[EghtesadOnline](https://www.eghtesadonline.com/)** — a Persian-language financial news agency — spanning Persian calendar years **1400 to 1403**.
+Articles were categorized by topic and saved as CSV files.

-- **Currency**: Coverage of foreign exchange markets and central bank decisions.
-- **Energy**: Articles about oil, gas, and power generation sectors.
-- **Industry**: Manufacturing, production, and heavy industry news.
-- **Interior Economy**: General domestic economic policies, inflation, subsidies, etc.
-- **Stock Market**: Reports and analyses on stock market trends and key companies.

-Each news item includes:
+Each entry includes:
 - Date of publication
 - Title
-- Full text content
+- Full article text

-The scraped articles were cleaned and formatted into CSV files using Python scripts (see `Extact News.ipynb` and `Data_Wrangling.ipynb`).

-The sentiment for each article was evaluated using a fine-tuned BERT model provided by [this GitHub repository](https://github.com/marzinouri/persian-sentiment-analysis/blob/main/downsampled-minimalReportIncluded.ipynb).
-This project uses the model for inference only and does not retrain or modify it.
+The sentiment for each article was evaluated using a fine-tuned BERT model from [this repository](https://github.com/marzinouri/persian-sentiment-analysis/blob/main/downsampled-minimalReportIncluded.ipynb).
+This model is stored locally in the `fine_tuned_model/` directory and used for inference only.

 ### 📈 Stock Price Data

-Stock data was retrieved from publicly available sources (such as Codal.ir or TSETMC.com) and stored in CSV format.
-In this version of the dataset, only the **Foolad (فولاد مبارکه)** stock price is included (`Foolad_stock.csv`), which contains:
+Stock price data for **Foolad (فولاد مبارکه)** was collected from public financial sources like Codal.ir or TSETMC.com and includes:
 - Date
-- Opening and closing prices
+- Opening/closing prices
-- Daily highs and lows
+- High/low
-- Volume and trade count
+- Volume

-This data was used to align sentiment from financial news with actual market performance on corresponding days.
+The sentiment and price data were aligned by date for training and evaluation.

 ---

 ## 🧠 Models Used

-### 🗣️ Sentiment Analysis Model
+### 🗣️ Sentiment Model

-The sentiment of each news article is evaluated using a fine-tuned BERT model specifically trained for Persian-language sentiment classification.
-The model was sourced from [this repository](https://github.com/marzinouri/persian-sentiment-analysis/blob/main/downsampled-minimalReportIncluded.ipynb), and it is used here only for inference — not retrained.

-The model classifies news headlines or full-text articles into sentiment categories (e.g., positive, negative, neutral) along with their associated probabilities.
+A pre-trained BERT model fine-tuned on Persian sentiment data was used to classify news articles into categories like positive, neutral, or negative.
+It is not retrained here — only used for inference from the `fine_tuned_model/` folder.

-### 📈 Stock Movement Prediction Model
+### 📈 Price Prediction Model

-After preprocessing and feature extraction, sentiment scores are combined with historical stock price data.
-These features are used to train a regression or classification model (such as Random Forest or Gradient Boosting) to predict future stock movements or price changes.
-The predictive modeling pipeline is implemented in the `Modelling.ipynb` notebook.
+The final features (including sentiment and price history) were fed into a machine learning model (e.g., Random Forest, Gradient Boosting) to predict future stock trends.
+This is handled in `Modelling.ipynb`.

 ---

 ## 📒 Notebook Descriptions

-- **`Extact News.ipynb`**
-  Scrapes and extracts financial news articles.
-Outputs categorized CSV files.
+- **`Extact News.ipynb`** – Scrapes and extracts raw news articles.

-- **`Data_Wrangling.ipynb`**
+- **`Data_Wrangling.ipynb`** – Cleans and aligns stock/news data.
-  Cleans the scraped news and stock data, standardizes date formats, and aligns both sources.

-- **`Feature_Extraction.ipynb`**
-  Applies the pre-trained BERT sentiment model to generate sentiment scores.
-Combines these with temporal and numerical features.
+- **`Feature_Extraction.ipynb`** – Applies sentiment model and builds features.

-- **`Modelling.ipynb`**
+- **`Modelling.ipynb`** – Trains models and evaluates results.
-  Trains a machine learning model to predict stock movement based on the engineered features.
-Includes training, validation, and results visualization.